Global Education Office

 Amherst College and the Director of Education Abroad are active members in the professional associations and networks in international education.
 Amherst is a member of the Institute of International Education, NAFSA: Association of International Educators and the Forum on Education Abroad.
 These non-profit organizations require annual dues that provide members with access to the latest information, standards, and networks within the field.
 The Forum is recognized by the U.S. Department of Justice and the Federal Trade Commission as the standard development organization in education abroad.

-Study Abroad Mission Statement:
+Global Education Mission Statement: